Britojaison/88xp/README.md

 ## Rank System

+**Important**: Admin and Rank are separate concepts!

+### Admin
+- Has access to the Admin Panel (`/admin`)
+- Can add, edit, and delete employees
+- Manages the organization but may or may not be Rank 1

+### Ranks
-- Rank 1 is highest (admin/manager)
+- **Rank 1** = Highest authority (there can be multiple Rank 1 users)
+- **Rank 2, 3, 4...** = Progressively lower authority
-- Higher numbers = lower rank
+- Higher rank (lower number) can override points for lower ranks
-- Users can only assign projects to employees with higher rank numbers (lower rank)
+- Users can assign projects to employees with equal or higher rank numbers

-- Only higher-ranked employees can approve projects
+### Points Override
+- Rank 1 can override points for Rank 2, 3, 4...
+- Rank 2 can override points for Rank 3, 4...
+- And so on (flexible hierarchy)

 ## Pages